nla/nla-blacklight_common/README.md

 ### Database configuration
 Modify the host application's `config/database.yml` file to [support multiple databases](https://guides.rubyonrails.org/active_record_multiple_databases.html).
-There is a `config/database.yml.sample` file that can be used as an example.
+There is a `config/database.yml.sample` file that can be used as a guide.

-Mostly it involves redefining your main database connection as the "primary" in every environment definition in the file, then adding a "patrons" connection to every environment.
+Mostly it involves redefining your main database connection as the "primary" for every environment definition in the file, then adding a "patrons" connection to every environment.

 ### Migrations